Skip to Main Content

 Required Textbook Readings

-Required Textbooks are listed in my.erikson.edu when a student registers for the course, and later on your syllabus and in Canvas.
-You would have submitted your texts many months before the semester begins.
+Required Textbooks are listed on the library website when registration opens for a semester, and later on your syllabus and in Canvas.

-In the list of textbooks you would list a book:
+In the list of textbooks you would list a book as:

 Hart, R. & Rollins, J. (2011).
 Therapeutic activities for children and teens coping with health issues.
 Wiley & Sons, Inc.